nagendramishr/mini-rag-quickstart/README.md

 #### 2. Create a new Logic App

-The logic app will be used to shuttle message between the chat and Azure functions.
-Create a new Logic in the azure portal.
+The logic app will be used to shuttle message between the chat and **Azure Functions**.
+Create a new Logic in the Azure Portal.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/6f5c2315-812f-417a-b1b2-3d82973125ab" width="500">

 #### 3. Create a new Azure Function

-The function app will be used to call the OpenAI service.
+The function app will be used to call the **OpenAI** service.
 Create a new instance in the portal using Python 3.11 on Linux using the serverless option.
 If you have a different version of python installed locally, choose the version that matches your local system.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/fd2c9000-aff1-434b-835c-a3f836e272e2" width="500">

 #### 4. Create a new OpenAI instance

 Now for the LLM magic.
-Here we'll create an openAI Instance from the portal.
+Here we'll create an **OpenAI** Instance from the portal.
 Note, you will need to apply for access  ( and be accepted ) before you can instantiate this.
 If you don't have access yet, click on [Apply for access](https://azure.microsoft.com/en-us/products/ai-services/openai-service)

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/83126828-2798-4e98-8889-a39faafa4470" width="400">